day8/re-com/scripts/add-at-macro/README.md

   :children [...]]
 ```

-(And, before you ask, no, we did not find a way to put the added code on the next line with correct indentation).
+(And, before you ask, no, we didn't find a way to add code on the next line, with correct indentation).

 This script is clever enough to detect when a component already has an existing `:src (at)` argument, and it will not
 add duplicates.
 It is also clever enough to not add a duplicate requires for `at`.
 As a result, it can be run multiple